ModPlus-Software/TableOfContents/README.md

 - [mprFastViewCut](https://github.com/ModPlus-Software/Revit_mprFastViewCut) - Quickly create a crop view by specifying a rectangular crop area
 - [mprTools](https://github.com/ModPlus-Software/Revit_mprTools) - A collection of small auxiliary plugins
 - [mprNestedFamilyParamsTransfer](https://github.com/ModPlus-Software/Revit_mprNestedFamilyParamsTransfer) - Plugin allows you to simplify the work of establishing a associating between the parameters of nested families with the parameters of the parent family
-- [mpDocTemplates](https://github.com/ModPlus-Software/AutoCAD_mpDocTemplates) - Plugin allows you to create templates of the text part of the section according to "Resolution of the Russian Federation No.87" with the title page according to GOST R 21.1101-2013
 - [ostViewIn3D](https://github.com/ModPlus-Software/Revit_ostViewIn3D) - Cuts the selected elements in the view cube, with the possibility of specifying the size of the view cube
 - [mmRebarSolidAndVisible](https://github.com/ModPlus-Software/Revit_mmRebarSolidAndVisible) - Change the state of the visibility of the rebar (view unobscured and veiw as solid)
 - [whshScheduleLookup](https://github.com/ModPlus-Software/Revit_whshScheduleLookup) - Search for schedules in a project that contain the specified value